moneymanagerex/moneymanagerex/BUILD.md

     cd moneymanagerex/build
     export MAKEFLAGS=-j4
     cmake -DCMAKE_BUILD_TYPE=Release ..
-    make package
+    cmake --build . --target package

-If you want build the project with for debugging proposes replace cmake flag `-DCMAKE_BUILD_TYPE=Release` with `-DCMAKE_BUILD_TYPE=Debug`.
+If you want build the project with for debugging proposes replace CMake flag `-DCMAKE_BUILD_TYPE=Release` with `-DCMAKE_BUILD_TYPE=Debug`.

 You could tune `-j4` option to different number to use all processor cores